-Deputies find deceased man during Milford medical call
+Deputies investigate suspicious death of Milford man

-Penobscot County Sheriff deputies found a deceased man during a medical call in Milford Tuesday morning.
+Authorities are investigating the suspicious death of a Milford man whose body was found in his apartment Tuesday morning.

-Deputies responded to 103 Main Road at approximately 11 a.m.
+Penobscot County Sheriff’s deputies responded to a medical call at 103 Main Road at around 11 a.m.
 Aug.
-7 after it was reported that a man was found unresponsive on the floor.
-When deputies arrived to the home, they immediately determined the man was deceased, according to a press release from the Penobscot County Sheriff’s Office.
+7, after a 911 caller reported that a man was found unresponsive on the floor, said Chief Deputy William Birch of the Penobscot County Sheriff’s Office.

-The sheriff’s office said the cause of death is unknown and is being treated as suspicious.
-The Penobscot County Sheriff’s Office, Maine State Police and the Maine Office of Chief Medical Examiner are working to determined the cause of death, according to the release.
+Deputies immediately saw that the man was dead when they arrived at the tan two-story apartment building, Birch said.

-“We would like to reassure the public that there is no immediate threat or danger to public safety,” the release states.
+Police have not yet identified the man or determined how he died, but they are investigating his death as suspicious.
+The Maine State Police are involved in the case, which is standard when a death investigation could result in a homicide.

 Follow the Bangor Daily News on Facebook for the latest Maine news.